FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 ### Recommended methods:

 As pynxtools verify_nexus method is right now in development, [not all situations are covered right now](/testing-validation-tools.md).
-Therefore, the most reliable method right now is a combination of _Human Manual Validation_ + _1-2 Software solutions_.
+Therefore, the most reliable method right now is a combination of _Human Manual Validation_ + _Software solutions_.

 ### Pynxtools Parsers:

 For a specifically structured set of data, a parser can be written, which uses the meta data and a pre-structured meta data file, to create a NeXus file.
-Tough, the parser depends on: Experimental Technique and Setup and has therefore to be written invidiually.
+Tough, the parser depends on: Experimental Technique and Setup and has therefore to be written individually.
 This is another functionallity of [pynxtools with plugins for the techniques](https://fairmat-nfdi.github.io/pynxtools/reference/plugins.html):

 [electron microscopy (EM)](<https://github.com/FAIRmat-NFDI/pynxtools-em>)